Train Mountain Railroad: Train meets

-The 25th anniversary of the founding of Train Mountain was celebrated during the summer of 2012.
-The celebration featured an international miniature train meet entitled the "2012 Triennial."
-The Train Mountain tradition of Triennials began in the year 2000, and has been held every three years thereafter.
-The 2018 Triennial attracted trains which totaled more than 10,000 feet in length.
-The 2022 Triennial had approximately 888 participants, a drop of about 20% from 2018, but more trains than in 2018.
+Triennial events

+In the year 2000, Train Mountain began the tradition of holding Triennials, which have been held every three years thereafter.
+The sole exception was 2021, which was postponed to 2022 because of the COVID-19 pandemic.

 The high point of the Triennial is the Big Toot in which all trains assemble on the last Saturday and blow their whistles for one minute.
-Participants from Australia, Switzerland, Canada, Germany, UK, and the US are attending.
-The Triennial for 2025 has been scheduled for June 14 to 29 with the dates of the 21st through 29th as the main operating meet days.
+Participants from Australia, Switzerland, Canada, Germany, UK, and the US have attended.

 A specific entrance donation is requested from visitors only during the Triennial event week.

+During the summer of 2012, the 25th anniversary of the founding of Train Mountain was celebrated.
+The celebration featured an international miniature train meet entitled the "2012 Triennial".

+The 2018 Triennial attracted trains that totaled more than 10000 ft in length.

+The 2022 Triennial had approximately 888 participants, a drop of about 20% from 2018, but more trains than in 2018.

+The Triennial for 2025 was scheduled for 16 days from June 14 through June 29, with the main operating meet days being the period of 9 days from June 21 through June 29.

+Other events

 Other train meets for members and those who own, operate, or have an interest in gauge railroading are held seven times a year.

 These events attract participants from all over the US and Canada.
 They are popular with live steam enthusiasts due to the uniqueness of the layout, and the ability to operate heavy steam powered locomotives that may not be allowed at other railroads.

 Visitors

-Train Mountain is a club and museum, not an amusement park, so it does not offer "rides."
-Volunteer members do, though, offer "tours" which are train rides which may vary from 30 minutes to eight hours in length.
-On the longer tours, the group will still not see all of the Train Mountain track.
-The club often provides 30-minute tours on a regular schedule weekdays from 10 AM to 3 PM during the summer (the gate opens at 9 AM) and 11 AM to 2 PM during the off season.
-For the more-extensive tours, ask any train operator, or schedule a tour with the Train Mountain Office.
-Tours may be offered on Train Mountain-owned or member-owned equipment.
+Train Mountain is a club and museum, not an amusement park, so it does not offer "rides".
+Volunteer members do, however, offer "tours", which are train rides that can vary from 30 minutes up to 8 hours (480 minutes) in length.
+On longer tours, the group will still not see all of the Train Mountain track.

+The club often provides 30-minute tours on a regular schedule weekdays from 10 AM to 3 PM (10:00 to 15:00 local time) during the summer (the gate opens at 9 AM (09:00)) and 11 AM to 2 PM (11:00 to 14:00) during the off season.

+More extensive tours can be scheduled either with a train operator directly or with the Train Mountain Office.

+Tours can be offered on Train Mountain-owned or member-owned equipment.
 A guide to walking among the historic full-sized museum equipment is available on request.
-There is no charge for admission, but donations are gratefully accepted to enable maintenance and expansion.
+No admission is charged, but donations are accepted to enable maintenance and expansion.